L\'evy processes on smooth manifolds with a connection: Construction and characterization of processes on manifolds with a connection

 Since \levy{} process $X$ is given as a projection of a horizontal \levy{} process $U$, its generator is a ``push-forward'' of a generator~\eqref{eq:generatorHorLevy} and invariance conditions~\eqref{cond:invariance} ensure it is indeed a well-defined operator.

 \begin{prop} The generator $\mathscr{L}_X$ of a \levy{} process $X$ on a smooth manifold $M$ with a connection is given by

-on compactly supported smooth functions, where $v$ is any frame (in the holonomy bundle $P(u)$) with $\pi(v)=p$ and $\Exp_p$ is a geodesic exponential map based at $p$.
-In particular, \eqref{eq:generatorX} does not depend on the choice of $v$. \end{prop}
+where $v$ is any frame (in the holonomy bundle $P(u)$) with $\pi(v)=p$ and $\Exp_p$ is a geodesic exponential map based at $p$.
+In particular, \eqref{eq:generatorX} does not depend on the choice of $v$.
+The domain of the generator $\mathscr{L}_X$ comprises functions $f$ on $M$ such that $f\circ\pi$ is in the domain of the generator $\mathscr{L}_U.$ \end{prop}

 \begin{remark} In special cases the formula in~\eqref{eq:generatorX} can be simplified. \begin{enumerate}[(i)] \item Suppose that $-I_d\in\Hol(u),$ where $I_d$ is the identity matrix in $\RR^d\otimes\RR^d.$ Then $-v\in P(u)$, and hence $H_i(f\circ \pi)(-v)=-H_i(f\circ \pi)(v)$, and~\eqref{cond:invariance} implies $b=0.$ Assume further that $a=0.$ Then by~\eqref{eq:generatorX} applied with $v$ and $-v$ yields